Semantics, languages and tools for layered attestation

 bank, producing the final evidence.

-Of course, the client does not take a prove
+Of course, the client does not take a prove measurement if the

-is unacceptable.
-For this reason, appraise
+result of attest is unacceptable.
+For this reason, appraise must

-, as it does in this phrase.
+precede prove, as it does in this phrase.
 A future version of

 Copland could include support for conditional branching based on the